FrancesHitchcock/RolePlayingGame/README.md

 The project is designed for mobile phone screens, so has minimal responsiveness.

-Although complete, the app would be improved with the addition of a dice-roll effect.
+The inclusion of a dice-roll effect fulfils the suggested stretch goal for this exercise.

-Frances Hitchcock, 16 December 2022
+Frances Hitchcock, 23 December 2022